Indiagraphs Logo

 100 Moz3,110 t3.11 million kg

-Industrial usage has been expanding steadily within the global silver balance – from under 45% of total demand in 2016 to over 56% by 2024.
+Industrial usage has been expanding steadily within the global silver balance – from around 45% of total demand in 2016 to over 58% by 2024, and is projected to approach ~59% in 2025.

 The table below shows how industrial applications have become the dominant consumption driver over the past decade.